-In his second season coaching the Tigers' offensive linemen is Vance Vice.
+In his third season coaching the Tigers' offensive linemen is Vance Vice.

-In Vice's initial season coaching the offensive line, Memphis raised its offensive yardage total in conference games 26 percent over the previous season.
+In Vice's initial season coaching the offensive line in 2012, Memphis raised its offensive yardage total in conference games 26 percent over the previous season.
 The Tigers averaged 327.1 yards per league game.
 Memphis raised its rushing offense total by 63 percent in C-USA games.

 Overall, the Tigers averaged 318.33 yards of total offense during Vice's first year.
 The season total represented a 44-yard improvement from the 2011 season.